jhacken/GAND/README.md

 ## Related papers

-- EAMT2026: Hackenbuchner et al. (forthcoming)
+- EAMT2026: Hackenbuchner et al. (2026)

 **NOTE**: Any materials supplementing these related papers are included in the `supplementaryMaterials` directory.

 ## Interpretability analysis

-The scripts that were used to perform the interpretability analysis presented in Hackenbuchner et al. (forthcoming) are included in `GAND_interpretabilityAnalysis`.
+The scripts that were used to perform the interpretability analysis presented in Hackenbuchner et al. (2026) are included in `GAND_interpretabilityAnalysis`.

 ## Acknowledgements